ayan-iiitd/asaglite/README.md

 # ASAGLite

-This repository contains the source for the Python implementation of the paper ASAGLite: Lightweight and Efficient Models for Automatic Short Answer Grading.
+This repository contains the source for the Python implementation of the paper ASAGLite: A Lightweight and Efficient Technique for Automatic Short Answer Grading.